quangh33/schopenhauer/regression_models_q&a.md

 1. reduce the degree of polynomial model
 2. regularize the model using Ridge or Lasso
 3. increase traning set size

+#### 7. Suppose you are using Ridge Regression and you notice that the training error and the validation error are almost equal and fairly high.
+Would you say that the model suffers from high bias or high variance?
+Should you increase the regularization hyperparameter α or reduce it?
+- high bias or underfitting
+- should reduce alpha because the model is penaltizing the weight too much.

+#### 8. Why would you want to use:
+##### a.
+Ridge Regression instead of plain Linear Regression (i.e., without any regularization)?
+- when some features are highly correlated => Ridge Regression helps to distribute the weight evently.
+##### b.
+Lasso instead of Ridge Regression?
+- Lasso uses l1 panelty, which can reduce the weight to zero => can eliminate unrelevant features.
+If you are sure that only a few features matter, use Lasso.
+##### c.
+Elastic Net instead of Lasso?
+- Lasso can't deal with data with highly correlated features

+#### 9. How do you interpret coefficient of a linear regression model
+The coefficients in a linear regression model provide insights into the `strength and direction` of the relationship between the input features and the target variable.
+It represents the average change in the target variable Y for a one-unit increase in the predictor X_i